-The Commission also hosted its 2023 Clean Energy Summit on January 18, 2023.
-The panel discussions focused on the Inflation Reduction Act, Infrastructure Investment and Jobs Act, workforce and supply chain development, and affordability.
+Although this is a pilot project, the expectation is that the DER aggregation will continue to operate after the conclusion of the pilot period; as such it should be designed with a continuity plan in place.
+The Commission also plans to host the 2024 Clean Energy Summit on October 30, 2024.
 The summit provided an opportunity for industry professionals, environmental advocates, government officials, and academics to exchange ideas and discuss how utility regulators and industry experts can advance progress toward national and local clean energy goals.